Tanya Trotter: Career

 In 1996, Blount signed to Sean Combs' Bad Boy Entertainment and commenced the recording of her second album; writing for herself and other Bad Boy artists.
 Though Combs was involved in the project initially, interest in the album 'flagged'.
 Though years passed, only 2 songs; "I Love Him" and "The Last Time We Made Love", were released.
 According to EBONY, Blount was included on the label's first gospel LP alongside artists; B.I.G., Faith Evans, Brandy, Carl Thomas, John P. Kee, Brian McKnight, Boyz II Men and Total.
 Commenting on the album, Blount explained "“I think Puffy is looking for a different way to go; he feels a responsibility to the Big Willies and hustlers to understand.
 A lot of people from the streets have a strong background in church.
 Maybe it’s time to send the message that they can party and still love Jesus.”
 Originally scheduled for release in 1997, the album was shelved indefinitely.
 In February 2000, the Washington Post reported Blount was pursuing a release from her contract with Bad Boy Entertainment and negotiating a settlement.

 Blount has had a consistent musical theatre career in productions including What Every Woman Wants, Sneaky, Preacher's Kids, Born to Sing! and Christmas in Washington.

 In 2008, Blount's song "Right Here", was featured in the 2008 Tyler Perry film, The Family That Preys.

-In 2016, Blount released the duet album Love Affair with her husband, Michael Trotter Jr., as Trotter and Blount.
-The duo also released the single "Hi Ho" that year as The War and Treaty.
-"Hi Ho" was described by Paste writer Chris Estey as 'the break out soul hit'.
-In 2017, The War and Treaty released the EP Down to the River, described as a mix of 'blues, gospel, soul, bluegrass, country' and heralded by Estey as 'a splendidly made immediate classic about conflict and redemption'.
-In 2018, Rolling Stone reported The War and Treaty's debut album Healing Tide is due for release on August 10, 2018, describing the lead single as a 'joyfully relentless title track, reminiscent of classic Ike and Tina Turner rock-infused soul'.
-On September 25, 2020, The War and Treaty released their sophomore album, Hearts Town, on Rounder Records.
+In 2016, Blount released the duet album Love Affair with her husband, Michael Trotter Jr., as Trotter & Blount.
+The duo also released the single "Hi Ho" that year as the War and Treaty.
+"Hi Ho" was described by Paste writer Chris Estey as "the break out soul hit".
+In 2017, the War and Treaty released the EP Down to the River, described as a mix of "blues, gospel, soul, bluegrass, country" and heralded by Estey as "a splendidly made immediate classic about conflict and redemption."
+In 2018, Rolling Stone reported that the War and Treaty's debut album Healing Tide was due for release on August 10, 2018, describing the lead single as a "joyfully relentless title track, reminiscent of classic Ike and Tina Turner rock-infused soul."
+On September 25, 2020, the War and Treaty released their sophomore album, Hearts Town, on Rounder Records.

+Personal life

+Trotter is married to her bandmate Michael Trotter and has a son named Antonio.